hermantai/samples/go/simpleuserserver/README.md

 You can visit from a brower to look at all users: http://localhost:1323

-You can either use curl or a browser to look up a user (use the ID returned by the command above that gets all users): http://localhost:1323/api/users/8c09061b-e451-4317-828f-614d31ed019e
+You can either use curl or a browser to look up a single user (use the ID returned by the command above that gets all users): http://localhost:1323/api/users/8c09061b-e451-4317-828f-614d31ed019e

 This is a page that generates the page from a javascript locally instead of